tyron-pretorius/ai-for-revops-lesson7/Agent Files/prompt.md

 - Repeat the email back to them using the NATO phonetic alphabet and work with them until they confirm the email

 Once you have the email:
-- Ask them to wait while you create the calendar event
+- Use the find_salesforce_contact_or_lead MCP tool call to search for the email and/or phone number{{telnyx_end_user_target}} in Salesforce.
+If the lead is not found then create a new lead in Salesforce for this email address
-- Then log a summary of this call to Salesforce as a task
+- Log a summary of this call to Salesforce as a task using the log_salesforce_task MCP tool call
 - Create the Google calendar event and invite their email to the event

 #### For self-service leads: